Four Inhibitors to Successful Resource Management

 Resource management (RM) is probably the hottest topic in the PSA/PPM space right now, for a very good reason.
 It’s common knowledge, succinctly stated by in a PMI paper: “Resource non-availability is one of the main reasons, often the main reason, for failures in multiple project environments.”
 In addition, the Resource Management Institute (RMI) identifies several elements that RMs struggle to manage each day, including “project performance, labor costs, talent management, forecasting, regional needs, and specialization.”

-Fortunately, recent RMI research was conducted to create a path forward to overcome challenges for RM.
+Fortunately, recent RMI research was conducted to create a path forward to overcome the challenges of project and resource management.
 Here are some findings and what you can do to combat ineffective RM in your PSA/PPM PMO.

 1. Lack of RM-specific process discipline